SharePoint/sp-dev-docs/docs/general-development/themes-overview-for-sharepoint.md

  **Font scheme** A font scheme defines the fonts that are used in a site.
-Seven font schemes are included in SharePoint 2013.
+Seven font schemes are included in SharePoint.
 They are available to users when they choose to modify a design in the design gallery.